project-image

 Sunday review

-over 2 years ago – Sun, Jul 02, 2023 at 10:09:51 AM
+almost 3 years ago – Sun, Jul 02, 2023 at 10:09:51 AM

 Good day!
 I hope everyone's having a relaxing weekend.
 Another short update today, as I just want to once again highlight episode 3 of Old School that dropped yesterday.
 It ended up going live a little late, so sorry for the incorrect times yesterday.